vsariola/sointu/README.md

 ninja sointu
 ```

-Running `ninja sointu` only builds the static library that go needs.
-This
+Running `ninja sointu` only builds the static library that Go needs.
+This is a
-is a lot faster than building all the CTests.
+lot faster than building all the CTests.

-You and now run all the go tests, even the ones that test the native bridge.
+You and now run all the Go tests, even the ones that test the native bridge.
 From the project root folder, run:

 ```